StephenGunn/jovian/src/content/posts/installing-and-using-svelte-component-to-image.md

    of your components
 2. Font Formats: Use WOFF, TTF, or OTF fonts.
 WOFF2 is not currently supported
 3. CSS Limitations: Only https://github.com/vercel/satori#css work
-4. Radial Gradients: There's a known bug with radial gradients in Svelte 5 production builds - use linear gradients instead
-5. Caching: In development, disable caching to see your changes immediately
+4. Caching: In development, disable caching to see your changes immediately

 ## Wrapping Up